 This arrangement also ensures that the views of the Kronborg Castle, which is also a UNESCO World Heritage site, are unobstructed from all sides.
 Almost unnoticeable from the horizon, the Maritime Museum of Denmark is a sustainable masterpiece that conserves the sanctity of Helsingør’s historic and cultural wealth without compromising on the demand for space.

-With 12,000 solar panels placed at various angles to make the maximum use of natural light, enough electricity is generated for the school, and often the grid, particularly on sunny days.
+A whopping 12,000 solar panels are placed at various angles to make the maximum use of natural light and generate electricity that meets nearly half of the school’s energy consumption, an equivalent of which would power 70 single-family houses.
 Majority of the classrooms are strategically placed on the corners of the building to ensure optimal usage of daylight, and reward wonderful views of the man-made peninsula that the school is built on.

 CIS also has on-campus greenhouses; the food grown here is used in the canteen, so the students are aware of where their food comes from.
-Other sustainable solutions adopted by this school include food waste management by feeding pigs (one of Denmark’s biggest exports), and recycling paper.
+Other sustainable solutions adopted by this school include food waste management food where scraps are put through a grinder to produce pulp for bio-gas production, after which the pulp is used as fertilizer in Danish agriculture, or fed to pigs (one of Denmark’s biggest exports).

 All the interiors of the school are designed using materials sourced from nature: wool-upholstered sofas, bamboo bookshelves, and oiled oak wood floors.
 The school’s long-term goal is to use recirculated water for flushing toilets.

 Another jewel on the crown of Bjarke Ingel’s BIG, The Mountain is a residential project that is 2/3 parking and 1/3 living.
 By combining parking and housing spaces, the building makes optimal use of available area while still making terrace decks available to flats, complete with personal gardens.
 This evergreen vegetation is sustained by an automatic sprinkler system.